Civilian casualty ratio: Comparison of conflicts

+World wars

 World War I

 Some 7 million combatants on both sides are estimated to have died during World War I, along with an estimated 10 million non-combatants, including 6.6 million civilians.
 The civilian casualty ratio in this estimate would be about 59%.
 Boris Urlanis notes a lack of data on civilian losses in the Ottoman Empire, but estimates 8.6 million military killed and dead and 6 million civilians killed and dead in the other warring countries.
 The civilian casualty ratio in this estimate would be about 42%.
 Most of the civilian fatalities were due to famine, typhus, or Spanish flu rather than combat action.
 The relatively low ratio of civilian casualties in this war is due to the fact that the front lines on the main battlefront, the Western Front, were static for most of the war, so that civilians were able to avoid the combat zones.

-Chemical weapons were widely used by all sides during the conflict and wind frequently carried poison gas into nearby towns where civilians did not have access to gas masks or warning systems.
-An estimated 100,000-260,000 civilian casualties were affected by the use of chemical weapons during the conflict and tens of thousands more died from the effects of such weapons in the years after the conflict ended.

-Germany suffered 750,000 civilian dead during and after the war due to famine caused by the Allied blockade.
+Germany suffered 300-750,000 civilian dead during and after the war due to famine caused by the Allied blockade.
 Russia and Turkey suffered civilian casualties in the millions in the Russian Civil War and invasion of Anatolia respectively.
 Armenia suffered up to 1.5 million civilians dead in the Armenian genocide.

 World War II

 According to most sources, World War II was the most lethal war in world history, with some 70 million killed in six years.
-The civilian to combatant fatality ratio in World War II lies somewhere between 3:2 and 2:1, or from 60% to 67%.
+According to some, the civilian to combatant fatality ratio in World War II lies somewhere between 3:2 and 2:1, or from 60% to 67%.
+According to others, the ratio is at least 3:1 and potentially higher.
 The high ratio of civilian casualties in this war was due in part to the increasing effectiveness and lethality of strategic weapons which were used to target enemy industrial or population centers, and famines caused by economic disruption.
 An estimated 2.1–3 million Indians died in the Bengal famine of 1943 in India during World War II.
-A substantial number of civilians in this war were also deliberately killed by Axis Powers as a result of genocide such as the Holocaust or other ethnic cleansing campaigns.
+A substantial number of civilians in this war were also deliberately killed by Axis powers as a result of genocide such as the Holocaust or other ethnic cleansing campaigns.